SAFE-Stack/docs/docs/recipes/routing/add-routing-with-separate-states.md

     | UrlChanged of Url
 ```

-Handle the case in the `update` function by initializing the appropriate model
+Handle the case in the `update` function by calling initFromUrl

 ```fsharp
 let update (message: Msg) (model: Model) : Model * Cmd<Msg> =